Linuxbrew/brew/docs/Maintainer-Guidelines.md

 newer version.
 Or libraries that macOS provides, but they are too old for some other formula.
 The rest should be in the `homebrew/dupes` tap.

-Still determine if it possible to avoid the duplicate.
+Still determine if it's possible to avoid the duplicate.
 Be thorough.
 Duped libraries and tools cause bugs that are tricky to solve.
 Once the formula is pulled, we can’t go back on that willy-nilly.